jameszah/ESP32-CAM-Video-Recorder-junior/README.md

 7. You can also upload files in the "File Drop Zone" Read more about it here https://github.com/jameszah/ESPxWebFlMgr/tree/master/esp32_sd_file_manager

+This system will download to Windows and Android, and presumably others.

+There is a problem with Android downloading to the browser in a Sansumg phone - it saves the .avi file with a ".phps" file type.
+You can delete that and it will be recongnized as an .avi and will play properly, but I don't know where the "phps" comes from. ???

 <img src="./v58/third.jpg">

 Here is the download file dialog on Windows.